e-oz/ngx-reactive-storage/README.md

 2. Gives you gigabytes of space (60% of the disk in Chrome, 10Gb in Firefox, [etc.](https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#other_web_technologies));
 3. Has native separation by databases and tables.

-But sometimes you need to read some data synchronously, before you render something.
+localStorage gives just 5 MB of space, but sometimes you need to read some data synchronously before you render something.

-That's when you need localStorage.
-Using this library, you can use all the nice additions, and still read from localStorage synchronously, using observables or signals.
+Using this library, you can use all the nice additions, one API for both types of storages, and still read from localStorage synchronously when needed, using observables or signals.

 Example:
 ```ts